gpappasv/stm32_bootloader/README.md

 *projects*: folder under which all the projects exist.
 The source code and CMakeLists files can be found under it.

 *scripts*: folder under which all scripts should exist.

+*etc*: folder under which random stuff can be found.
+Just a place to store things.